-- I. Review of work of Joint Land Committee

-- A. Meetings of Joint Land Committee

-- Members of Joint Committee meetings in Saipan beginning in July and later in Washington lasting to late September accomplished a great deal in U.S. view, particularly in the area of achieving basic understandings of the problems involved in meeting U.S. military land requirements and accommodating resulting needs of civilian community.
+- Review of work of Joint Land Committee - Meetings of Joint Land Committee - Members of Joint Committee meeting in Saipan beginning in July and later in Washington lasting to late September accomplished a great deal in U.S. view, particularly in the area of achieving basic understandings of the problems involved in adjusting to meet U.S. military land requirements and accommodating resulting needs of civilian community. - Succeeded in reaching large measure of agreement on a number of important points as contemplated in-basic terms of reference approved by MPSC Chairman and Vice-Chairman in mid-July: - Where major differences still remain in areas of method of acquisition and price, believe work of committee succeeded ing large degree of understanding of other sides points of view.

+Surveys

-- Where major differences still remain in areas of method of acquisition and price, believe work of committee at least succeeded in introducting large degree of understanding of other sides' points of view. - B. Surveys - One of the first items to which land committee addressed itself was that of survey of the boundaries of areas involved to determine actual location of proposed boundaries on the ground and acreage involved. - Surveys now completed and results have been furnished MPSC - Contains no surprises. - Some adjustement, however, in acreage has resulted--a slight $/6^-40^{1}3^{1}9$ increase in Tinian (up from 17,475 acres to 17,808) and down in other areas (Tanapag and Isely)
+- One of the first items to which land committee addressed itself was that of survey of the boundaries of areas involved to determine actual location of proposed boundaries on the ground and acreage involved. - Surveys now completed and results have been furnished MPSC - Contains no surprises. - Some adjustement, however, in acreage has resulted -- a slight down in other areas (Turayara and Island)

-- Must now proceed to determine extent to which we can reach final agreement on boundaries as actually laid out on the ground so that technical description can be incoporated in detailed land agreements.
+- Must now proceed to proceed to proceed of determining extent to which we can reach final agreement on boundaries as actually laid out on the ground so that technical description can be incoporated in detailed land agreements.